IsaqueCouto/R_Wine_dataCleaning-Exploration/README.md

 ### Charts from the analysis

+- First we wanted to see which values correlated with one another if there were any correlations.
 - Code to see the correlation between all the numeric values in a chart form using ggplot
 ```
 Burgundy %>%